Monday, December 2, 2024

-7 Ways to Keep Your Joy During the Holidays
+8 Ways to Keep Your Joy During the Holidays

-In an ideal world, like we see on the Hallmark commercials, it would be great if everybody got along.
-But in reality, everybody doesn't.
-We can pretend to get along, but if issues aren't discussed and resolved, peace never lasts for long.
-The easy answer is to distance from each other, but that is not healthy and doesn't resolve anything, or we can make a decision to work together to come together.
+The easy answer is to distance from each other, but that is not healthy and doesn't resolve anything, or we can choose to work together to come together in harmony and unity.

 The truth is we can make a decision to enjoy the holidays, with or without family around.
-I have realized that having peace at my dinner table is the ultimate goal; not having a house full of people, not impressing guests with my culinary skills, simply having peace.
+I have realized that having Jesus at my dinner table is the ultimate goal; not having a house full of people, not impressing guests with my culinary skills, simply having peace.

 1. Let Go of Expectations

 I've always had such a rigid idea of how the holidays were "supposed to be", probably from all those Hallmark commercials.
 But commercials do not represent reality for the most part and trying to live up to these expectations puts undo pressure on everyone.
 And who needs more pressure at the holidays?
-The past few years, instead of wrangling with a huge turkey, I've made a delicious roaster chicken instead.
-Something about that chicken gravy!
-How about that!
-If your expectations are putting too much pressure on you, let yourself off the hook.
-Cut back on the decorations, the guests, and the food items.
-Ask other people to pitch in and bring something.
-Make life simpler and enjoy the holidays more.

 2. The power of choice.